Colombian Cuisine for Motorbike Riders, especially the Adventurous Touring types. Here´s a road map to South American culinary delights.

 Boyacá Department is in Colombia’s east-central Andean region.
 Many of Colombia’s major rivers originate in the lowlands of Boyacá.
 Which all support vast expanses of fertile farmland.

 Much of Boyacá’s produce is sold directly to the eight million residents of its capital.
-Bogota, which is also home to Colombia’s most celebrated chefs and awarded eateries.
+Bogota is also home to Colombia’s most celebrated chefs and awarded eateries.
 Chefs who purport to honor Boyacá’s culinary traditions have the task of prettying up a relatively simple farmhouse fare.
 Their secret?
 Using ultra-fresh, high-quality local produce, making inventive meals out of hearty, carb-filled, cool-climate stodge.
 In addition, Beef, chicken, corn, and potatoes are staples.

 The region’s best-known dish, Ajiaco, is a soup made of three kinds of potatoes with varying textures.
 Corn and herbs are added, and you’ll usually find a leg or other bits of chicken thrown in.
 Additional fixings are optional but could include capers, cream, avocado, or rice.